d11wtq/skittle/README.md

 resolution.
 It makes use of subshells, in order to avoid in-memory state leakage between your dependencies.
 You can do things like nesting related dependencies inside each other and not have to worry about clobbering previous definitions.
-It is also smaller and provides a more readable output format.
+It also provides a more readable output format.

 ## Copyright &amp; Licensing